Summer Spinner Gliding by Josiah Darr

 Although these summer steelhead pose a little more of a challenge than their winter brethren due to their skittish nature, they’re often found in ultra-clear water, putting them on high alert and making them tough to approach.
 Furthermore, they frequent such slow water that getting a good drift, even with a float, is borderline impossible.

 Luckily summer steelhead seem to have one very easily exploited Achilles’ heel.
 When undisturbed and unmolested, a relaxed summer steelhead is so friggin’ aggressive they’ll tear out of their holding spots like a shiny demon to crush anything that catches their attention.

 And what catches their attention better than anything?
 A pushy, flashy, annoying, vibrating, clinging and clanging spinner.

-Summer steelhead look at spinners like a fat kid looks at a cupcake.
+Summer steelhead look at spinners like a kid looks at cake.
 Eat it!

 The fight or flight instinct takes over and because of their predisposition to hurt pretty much everything they see, summers come out throwing punches.
 So how do you get a spinner in front of as many summers as possible, hoping to knock the chip off their shoulder and start a fight?
 Same way you would if you were trying to cover a pile of fish in the winter.
 Side-drift.